How to create a Nap Superstar 🌟

 - Total nap time accumulation looks different for each baby, and will change as babies grow.
 For a 4 month old, it might be four one-hour naps; for a 10 month old, it may be two 1.5 hour naps.

 - When should babies and toddlers nap?
-There are two key elements to consider: wake time (the amount of time baby is awake between sleep periods) and biological sleep times (the times of day baby’s body is ready for sleep based on their circadian rhythms)
+There are two key elements to consider: wake time (the amount of time baby is awake between sleep periods) and biological sleep times (the times of day baby’s body is ready for sleep based on their circadian rhythms/body clock)

-- For babies 0-4 months, pay attention to the wake time (their bodies have yet to develop circadian rhythms, or scheduled release of cortisol and melatonin)
+- For babies 0-4 months, pay attention to the wake time (their bodies have yet to develop circadian rhythms/scheduled release of cortisol and melatonin)

-- Starting around 4 months, circadian rhythms develop, so you should start paying attention to their biological sleep times (usually naps beginning at 8:30-9 AM and 12-1 PM).
+- Starting around 4 months, their body clock develops, so you should start paying attention to their biological sleep times (usually naps beginning between 8-9 AM and 12-1 PM).

 - 4-7 months – 4 ➡️ 3